greekaway/Greekaway/docs/live-data.md

 - /api/assistant (POST): Main assistant (JSON).
 Live data is auto-injected when relevant.
 - /api/assistant/stream (POST): Streaming assistant.
 Live data is auto-injected when relevant.
 - /api/live/weather (GET): Utility endpoint for quick tests: `?place=Lefkada&lang=en`
+ - /api/live/news (GET): Returns aggregated cached headlines and last update time.
+Enabled only when at least one RSS URL is configured.

 ## Configuration

-- NEWS_RSS_URL (optional): Provide an RSS URL to enable simple local headlines injection.
-Example: `https://www.iefimerida.gr/rss.xml`.
 - OPENAI_API_KEY (optional in dev): Without a key, the assistant returns a friendly mock.
 The mock also appends live data when relevant so you can test the integration locally.
+- WEATHER_API_URL (optional): Override the default forecast endpoint.
+Must be compatible with Open-Meteo’s `current_weather=true` response shape.
+- NEWS_RSS_URL / NEWS_RSS_URL_1 / NEWS_RSS_URL_2 (optional): Provide one or more RSS URLs to enable headlines injection.
+Multiple sources are aggregated and deduplicated.

 ## Extending with new data sources